Piraeus Visit on 12 July 2018

 The HIGHSPEED 4 preparing to dock in Piraeus.

-Another view of the ships resting in the E9 gate: the catamarans FLYINGCAT 3 and CHAMPION JET 1, and the classic ferry ADAMANTIOS KORAIS.
+Another view of the ships resting in the E9 gate, namely the high speed catamarans FLYINGCAT 3 and CHAMPION JET 1, and the conventional ferry ADAMANTIOS KORAIS.

 The HIGHSPEED 4 having finished her maneuvering procedure and beginning to dock in Piraeus, while the ADAMANTIOS KORAIS watches.